Skip to Main Content

 4. Wrap Support Piers and Cover Walls

-Next, support columns should be wrapped with a vapor barrier liner to make them resistant against moisture.
+Next, support columns should be wrapped with a vapor barrier liner to make them resistant to moisture.

-Additionally, foam board insulation should be attached to the perimeter walls on the crawl space.
-This allows the space to stay temperature controlled throughout the year and prevent energy loss.
+Additionally, foam board insulation should be attached to the perimeter walls of the crawl space.
+This allows the space to stay temperature-controlled throughout the year and prevent energy loss.

-5. Put Down Drainage Matting and Vapor Barrier
+5. Lay Down Drainage Matting and Vapor Barrier

 Next, drainage matting should be placed over the dirt floors of your crawl space.
 This provides further aid in moving groundwater away from the foundation.